DataKind-DC/EcoAction/README.md

 ## Contributing
 Take a look at the issues tab in this repo and select one or more to work on.
-When writing code, please do your best to write quality code by following the [tidyverse style guide](https://style.tidyverse.org/).
+When writing code, please do your best to write quality, readable code by following the [tidyverse style guide](https://style.tidyverse.org/).

 We highly recommend that you use pull-requests when commiting new code.